efeelize/eng/kaiyan/work/presentation/give_presentation.md

 # 29.call to action [n.行动号召]
 > This is a good buzzword /ˈbʌzˌwə..d/ [流行术语] for advertisers.Um it just means, you know, ask the listener to do something.For more information or to, you know, to sign up blah blah blah, because I mean again this what, so what, now what, you will also see this in advertisements, which are also really forms of presentations, right?Exactly, it's really easy to miss that because you think oh, the listener will know, that it's obvious, but actually it's not obvious, we need some kind of a cue, right?

+# 30.flip through
+> practice is boring, exactly, and again, we don't kind of practice the right stuff like, for example, if we're doing a presentation, we just might flip through the slides /slaɪd/ [n.幻灯片].Right, you're not really looking, or I think the word that we hear in the clip, passive/'pæsɪv/ [adj.消极的].
+We do it passively.
+You're just kind of like, oh yeah, uh-huh, okay, okay.
+This page, that page, flip flip flip.

+# 31.simulate
+> Right, exactly, so simulate means make it seem real.Yeah, exactly, you're kind of imitating or copying some kind of real condition.Yeah, and I, I mean, in fact, like astronauts /'æstrə'nɔt/ [n. 宇航员, 太空人], when they practice, you know, like they have to go through all kinds of simulations to just experience what it would be like in space.Right, even pilots have to use flight simulators.

+# 32.consolidation /kən,sɑlə'deʃən/ [n] & consolidated [v.]
+> 1)consolidation means to make something stronger, usually by combining it.Right, well you see the word solid, right in the middle, so right away you should think ok, and 'con-' usually means together.So there's something here that is being joined, and and, and somehow getting stronger in that process.For sure.

+> 2)Things that get consolidated, like finances, you can consolidate a company.Right, exactly.
+Now, in this case we're basically talking about making your memories stronger and there's another word that comes up in the same line that means kind of the same thing.

+# 33.cemented /sɪ'mɛnt/ [v.融合、粘合]
+>  so cement is very strong.
+It doesn't change and that's kind of the meaning here.
+It's stuck.

+# 34.long-term memory & short-term memory
+> Exactly, well, like learning is not just about listening.
+It's a, can be like a total physical thing.Sure, and it can even sort of relate this to English.
+When you're practicing English, really open your mouth, really speak in an almost unnatural way.
+Just so you can get that muscle memory.
+Submit that into your brain.

+# 35.drawing a blank [phr.忘词] & blank out [phr.头脑空白] & blanked
+> 1） so draw a blank just means it's when you're talking and suddenly your brain just kind of goes white.

+> 2)And this is something you could actually use to if you are in a conversation with someone and maybe they ask you a question, maybe you don't quite understand what they asked you, maybe you if you forget somebody's name.That is a really good time.
+Yeah, you just you can just look at someone, just kind of smile and say you know I remember talking to you.
+We had a really interesting conversation.

+# 36.traumatic  /traʊ'mætɪk/ [adj.创伤性] & trauma /'traʊmə/ [n. 外伤；创伤]
+> 1)But when you're doing presentations, this is such a scary thing to think about, oh, what if I draw a blank, and if it happens, it can have traumatic implications.
+So it almost feels like that when you're in front of people because traumatic is like really shockingly bad.

+> 2)It's the kind of things that soldiers feel.
+When they come back from war, they always talk about war is trauma.Yeah, and doctors talk about, oh, he had a trauma.Oh, yeah.
+If he got shocked or stabbed or something, that is trauma in a medical sense.
+It's really serious.Yeah, very emotional and long-lasting.That's it.
+Yeah, trauma does not go away.

+# 37.credibility [n.可信度] & trustworthy /'trʌstwɝði/ [adj. 值得信赖的, 可靠的]
+> Yeah, so credibility is just can I trust you.Can I trust you and in the presentation context, it's should I listen to you.

+# 38.overtly [adv.公然的，明显的]
+>